 Where to check and track risk on the Darwinex platform

 - On the DARWIN page.
-DARWIN assets have a monthly VaR within the range of 5% to 10%, managed by the risk manager.
+DARWIN assets have a monthly VaR of maximum 6.5%, managed by the risk manager.

 - You may also track the risk of the strategy underlying the DARWIN.
-The monthly VaR of the strategy underlying the DARWIN asset will most probably not always be within the range of 5% to 10%.
+The monthly target VaR of the strategy underlying the DARWIN asset will most probably be wither lower or higher that the DARWIN's VaR.

-Can DARWIN investors take less risk than a maximum 10% monthly VaR?
+Can DARWIN investors take less risk than a maximum 6.5% monthly VaR?
 Yes, they can do this through diversification.
 The more they diversify a portfolio among different DARWINs, the less the risk of your portfolio as a whole.
-Portfolio risk can be seen in the "Investment" section, "Portfolio risk" subsection of the Darwinex platfrom.
+Portfolio risk can be seen in the "Investment" section, "Portfolio risk" subsection of the Darwinex platform.

 In the "Risk Measurement at Darwinex" tutorial series we introduce concepts of risk and how it’s measured at Darwinex vs. industry.